 Insurance companies expect accidents to happen, so it’s not a total disaster when they do.
-However, if your company has a track record of having many accidents, you might be considered to be a greater risk, upon which your rates will increase.
+However, if your company has a track record of having many accidents, you will be considered to be a greater risk, upon which your rates will increase.

 Your Credit History.

 While credit is not everything, it is something that insurance companies consider before offering certain policies.
 The better your credit the lower the premium

 Plumbers are highly skilled, so insurance agencies also consider how well your employees have been trained, where they’ve trained, how old they are, how long they’ve been in business, and their individual histories.
 The more employees you have the higher the premium.